Audi Q4 Sportback e-tron Review 2024

 So, like the Q3 Sportback and the Q5 Sportback, the Audi Q4 Sportback e-tron takes the standard Q4 and gives it a sportier sloping roof profile.
 We're not sure it actually needs it (the standard Q4 hardly looks like a van) but if you're desperate to show you're not just buying a family SUV for the school run it might make sense for you.

 So it's style-over-substance, then?
 Well, there is one key rational benefit: you actually get a longer range on a charge with the Sportback than you do the normal Q4, with that curved roofline and lower rear window giving it a more slippery shape.
-Granted, we're talking a handful of extra miles rather than a big jump, but that might be the difference between making your destination or calling the recovery truck.
+Granted, we're talking a handful of extra miles rather than a big jump, but that might be the difference between making your destination or stopping for a recharge.

-Interestingly, you actually get a slightly bigger boot in capacity terms.
-But you do lose some rear headroom, and you also get a whacking great spoiler across the rear window to spoil the view out.
+There's no loss in boot space by choosing the coupe-like model, but you do lose some rear headroom, and you also get a whacking great spoiler across the rear window to spoil the view out.
 For all other intents and purpose, though, it's just like the regular Audi Q4 e-tron.

 That means you get a well-built and smartly designed interior, a decent amount of interior space (bar that headroom reduction), a good electric range on a charge and a generally resolved driving experience.
 You also get the same range of drivetrains, with two battery packs and three power outputs, and either rear or four-wheel drive.